Fiona-600/Programming-for-Data-Analytics-2020-Project/README.md

     •	A ‘README.md’ file which contains:

-          •	The data set itself
-          •	Online and other research into the data set
-          •	Investigations into the data set
+          •	Introduction to the dataset and its related assumptions
           •	How to run the python code
-          •	What that code does.
-          •	All references used in completing the project
+          •	References used in completing the project

     •	A python program file called ‘FinalProject.ipynb’ which will:

-          1.
-          2.
-          3.
+          •	The data set itself
+          •	Online and other research into the data set variables
+          •	Investigations into the relationship between data set variables

 **Technology Used**